-If you do cut the quick just use the styptic powder to stop the bleeding and comfort your piggie.
+Unfortunately, if you do cut the quick remember not to panic!
+Simply use the styptic powder to stop the bleeding and comfort your piggie.
 If the bleeding continues then simply apply a little pressure for one to two minutes and it should stop the bleeding.
 If it still bleeds after this then consult your vet.

 How often should you trim your guinea pigs nails

 Aim for fortnightly to once a month to trim the guinea pigs nails.
 When you trim the nails regularly, you prevent the quick from growing too far up the nails which results in less chance that you will cut it by accident.